NAME: Gabe Vasquez

 5. What actions should Congress take regarding people now living illegally in the U.S.?
 What about for those who want to come in?

-For far too long, undocumented families and workers have been used as political pawns in a broken immigration system that Congress refuses to address.
-We must pass comprehensive immigration reform that will treat people humanely, address the root causes of asylum seekers and keep our border safe and secure.
+For too long, undocumented families and workers have been used as political pawns in a broken immigration system that Congress refuses to address.
+The representative from this district must lead comprehensive immigration reform that will treat people humanely, address the root causes of migration, and keep our border communities safe.

 6. Do you favor a federal ban on the sale of military style semi-automatic rifles?
 If so, what would you do about the millions of such weapons now legally owned by American citizens?
 What other, if any, gun law reforms would you support?